scalacenter/scala-3-migration-guide/docs/compatibility.md

 You can have a Scala `@scala213@` module that depends on a Scala `@scala30@` module, and the latter can even depend on another Scala `@scala213@` module.

-In short, we have backward and forward compatibility and so **migration can happen gradually**: an application can jump to Scala 3 even if its dependencies are not fully ported to Scala 3.
+In short, we have backward and forward compatibility and so **migration can happen gradually**.
+An application can jump to Scala 3 even if its dependencies are not fully ported to Scala 3.

 > Using the intercompatibility between 2.13 and 3 is useful during the transition period of an application.
 >